. . . your guide to visiting the holy places

 Further along is the Armenian Chapel of the Division of the Raiment, recalling that the Roman soldiers divided Christ’s clothes among them.

-Next on the left is a stairwell, its walls inscribed with hundreds of crosses by pilgrims in past centuries.
+Next on the left is a stairwell, its walls inscribed with hundreds of crosses left by pilgrims in past centuries.

 Two chapels are underground